-Form/Section Study Comment Randomization Phase I and Phase II In these forms, date of randomization and time of randomization is populated through functions.
+orm/Section Study Comment Randomization Phase I and Phase II In these forms, date of randomization and time of randomization is populated through functions.
 This is the date and time when the form was opened, so in theory the exact timing of randomization could be one or several minutes later.
 This approach is a good way of making the date and time visible immediately in the form, but is only a preference and will not give any other added value.
-If the exact timing of randomization is needed, you will still have it in the audit trail as "Function execution" by "System (0)" of when exporting the data including "edit status".
+If the exact timing of randomization is needed you will still have it in the audit trail as "Function execution" by "System (0)" when exporting the data including "edit status".
 To make the form as clean and as simple as possible, we recommend to hide the items that will be populated through the randomization by using a visibility condition, that is, "i.e. RANDID!= null".
-This way there is minimal rish that the site misunderstands the form and tries to enter data in items that will be populated by the randomization.
-For a blinded study, the form can also look cleaner if another visibility condition is added on the ARMCD item "ARMCD!= null", so that this is only visible when the treatment is populated that is, if the subject is unblinded.
-Before randomization: US-30-025 Baseline [22 Oct 2020] Randomize Close Randomization Click the randomize button to randomize the subject to allocate a treatment and randomization number to the subject.
-Sex Date of Randomization Time of Randomization • Female Male • 26 Oct 2020 iii • 09:12 • 09:12 After randomization: US-30-025 Baseline [22 Oct 2020] Close ✓ Form is in read-only mode.
-Randomization 🛗 🛗 🔽 show history 🗓 🕥 Click the randomize button to randomize the subject to allocate a treatment and randomization number to the subject.
-Sex Date of Randomization Time of Randomization Female Male V 26 Oct 2020 V 09:12 Output Output Date of Randomization Randomization Number A randomization number is used as an outcome of the randomization.
+This way there is minimal ris that the site misunderstands the form and tries to enter data in items that will be populated by the randomization.
+For a blinded study, the form can also look cleaner if another visibility condition is added on the ARMCD iter "ARMCD!= null", so that this is only visible when the treatment is populated that is, if the subject is unblinded.
+Before randomization: US-30-025 Baseline [22 Oct 2020] Randomize Close Randomization Click the randomize button to randomize the subject to allocate a treatment and randomization Click the randomize button to randomize the subject to allocate a treatment and randomization number to the subject.
+Sex Date of Randomization Time of Randomization ● Female After randomization: Q US-30-025 Baseline [22 Oct 2020] Clos Form is in read-only mode.
+Randomization and and and and and and and and and an Click the randomize button to randomize the subject to allocate a treatment and randomization number to the subject.
+Sex Date of Randomization Time of Randomization Permale Male V 26 Oct 2020 Randomization Number A randomization number is used as an outcome of the randomization.
 This is not required, but preferred by some to give clarity on what subjects that have been randomized.
 If preferred, this item can also be populated on the subject card.
-It is recommended to avoid manual data entry in randomization and kit allocation forms (see below). forms (see below).
-Recommendations for use of an input factor forms (see below).
-Recommendations for use of an input factor The assumption for the phase II study is a randomization with one input factor: Sex, an forms (see below).
-Recommendations for use of an input factor The assumption for the phase II study is a randomization with one input factor: Sex, at 2 outcomes; randomization number (not blinded) and the treatment group (blinded).
-Notel For the gender item, manual data entry is not used, but a function to populate the forms (see below).
-Recommendations for use of an input factor The assumption for the phase II study is a randomization with one input factor: Sex, at 2 outcomes; randomization number (not blinded) and the treatment group (blinded).
-Notel For the gender item, manual data entry is not used, but a function to populate the
+It is recommended to avoid manual data entry in randomization and kit allocation forms (see below).
+Recommendations for use of an input factor The assumption for the phase II study is a randomization with one input factor: Sex, a 2 outcomes; randomization number (not blinded) and the treatment group (blinded).
+Note!
+For the gender item, manual data entry is not used, but a function to populate the value from its original form, in this case the demographics form.